Patient adherence in clinical trials without technology

 OK, so maybe they didn’t go up quite that high, but think about it: If you’ve got plans (and expectations) for second, third, fourth or whatever occasions to catch patients, in particular older ones, doing something wrong, clearly something is not working.
 In many cases the consequences of the first several transgressions were so inconsequential that the message to the patients was clear:

 “You can break this rule so-many times before anything serious happens to you.
 You don’t need to change your behavior until right before you really get in trouble!”

-There are subtle differences, in process and focus, between encouraging cooperative behavior and discouraging uncooperative behavior.
+There are subtle differences, in process and focus, between building patient adherence with cooperative behavior and discouraging uncooperative behavior.
 Rules and penalties depend on the patients’ fear of the negative consequences.
 If patient is afraid of dying, then she may do what you want, at a cost to her emotional safety.